KorfLab/FRAG_project/README.md

 8. %Inside
 9. Feature_bp_outside
 10. %Outside
+11. Shuffled_ratio
+12. Above (number of times column 11 exceeds column 2)
+13. Same (number of times column 11 equals column 2)
+14. Below (number of times column 11 is below column 2)
+15. Asterisks (to denote levels of significance)

 To assess the significance of these ratios, I perform shuffling experiments to see whether we see similar ratios when we randomize the location of all of the breakpoints